hydroLB/Arduino_Auto_Chicken_Coop/README.md

 1. Clone this repository to your local machine.
 2. Install the necessary Arduino libraries and dependencies.
-3. Customize the settings in each file
-4.  to suit your specific coop requirements.
+3. Customize the settings in each file to suit your specific coop requirements.
-5. Upload the code to your Arduino-compatible board.
+5. Upload the code, no folders, to your Arduino-compatible board.
 6. Connect the required sensors, components, etc to your board.
 7. Power on your Arduino board and enjoy!